Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

 In this time we have made ALOT of progress** ***(972 commits as of this moment),*** **however due to the method that we have handled the previous version of the mod, updating isn't going to be an option until the launcher has been fully finished.
 Because of this, there is many stability fixes and features (nametags, singleplayer support, linux support, etc) in the new version of the mod.
-In its current stage, 1.5 is severely outdated, however 2.0 also has its issues mainly that being its more difficult to install, aswell as stablity between updates.
+In its current stage, 1.5 is severely outdated, however 2.0 also has its issues mainly that its more difficult to install, aswell as stablity between updates.
 The current plan is to make a usable beta for 2.0, but for now you have to choose between 1.5 or 2.0.
 A pros and cons list will be provided to help you decide.**

 ***1.5***